Supported item types can be shared across participants in a collaboration. These item types include the following:

-If you change the way in which an item is shared, ensure you modify the sharing settings for related items as well.
-For example, if a web map was previously shared with Everyone but you altered it to be shared with your organization, you should change the settings in any operational layers contained in the web map accordingly.
+If you change the way an item is shared, you must modify the sharing settings for related items as well.
+For example, if a web map was previously shared with Everyone but you altered it to be shared with your organization, change the settings in any operational layers contained in the web map accordingly.

 Share web apps

-- Configurable app templates—When a configurable app template is shared with collaboration participants, a corresponding web app item is created in the collaboration.
-The organization's shareable theme properties are also shared with the application.
-Collaboration participants receive a copy of the web app as well as copies of the items consumed by the application.
-Any utility resources included in the application such as geocoding or printing, will be updated to use the corresponding utility services on the destination URL.
+- ArcGIS Configurable Apps—When a configurable app is shared with collaboration participants, a corresponding web app item is created in the collaboration.
+The organization's shareable theme properties are also shared with the app.
+Collaboration participants receive a copy of the web app as well as copies of the items consumed by the app.
+Any utility resources included in the app, such as geocoding or printing, are updated to use the corresponding utility services on the destination URL.

-- Web AppBuilder apps—Web AppBuilder for ArcGIS allows you to build custom 2D or 3D web applications using ready-to-use or custom widgets.
-Recipients of shared Web AppBuilder apps will have the option to download the corresponding code or create an application template to their organization.
+- Web AppBuilder apps—ArcGIS Web AppBuilder allows you to build custom 2D or 3D web apps using ready-to-use or custom widgets.
+Recipients of shared Web AppBuilder apps have the option to download the corresponding code or create an app template in their organization.

-- Other web apps referenced by URL—ArcGIS Enterprise 10.7 organizations can add an existing application as an item to its portal by providing a URL.
-The sharing organization will reference the application from its existing URL.
-You must ensure receiving participants are granted permissions to access the app.
+- Other web apps referenced by URL—ArcGIS Enterprise organizations can add an existing app as an item to their organization by providing a URL.
+The sharing organization references the app from its existing URL.
+You must ensure that receiving participants are granted permissions to access the app.

-When you share web scenes, feature layers contained in the web scene will be shared as copies as long as the collaboration group is configured to share as copies.
+When you share web scenes, feature layers contained in the web scene are shared as copies if the collaboration group is configured to share as copies.

-For more information, see Share feature layer data as copies.
+For more information, see Share feature layers and views as copies.

 Share ArcGIS Server services

-If an ArcGIS Server service item is shared to the portal where it originated, as well as to a group associated with a collaboration workspace, members of other participants are still prompted for credentials when adding the service to a map.
-To avoid a prompt for credentials, you must share the service in the originating portal with Everyone as well as with the group associated with the collaboration workspace.
+If an ArcGIS Server service is shared to the organization where it originated, as well as with a group associated with a collaboration workspace, members of other participants are still prompted for credentials when adding the service to a map.
+To avoid a prompt for credentials, you must share the service in the originating organization with Everyone as well as with the group associated with the collaboration workspace.

-ArcGIS Server services that are shared with collaboration participants create items in the participant portals that refer to the original service; the services and corresponding data are not copied to each participating portal.
-If a participant shares a feature service, only the owner of that service can edit the original feature service.
+ArcGIS Server services that are shared with collaboration participants create items in the participant organizations that refer to the original service; the services and corresponding data are not copied to each participating organization.
+If a participant shares a feature service, only the designated members in the originating environment can edit the original feature service.

-Once a feature layer has been shared as a data copy, any subsequent schema changes such as enabling attachments will not be synchronized with other participant portals.
-Ownership-based access control settings on the original hosted feature layer will not be included in the copied data.
+Once a feature layer has been shared as a data copy, any subsequent schema changes, such as enabling attachments, are not synchronized with other participants.
+Ownership-based access control settings on the original hosted feature layer are not included in the copied data.

-Files such as PDFs shared with collaboration participants create corresponding file items in the collaboration participant portals.
-Any changes you make to those files as a guest participant will be overwritten when the content is synced from the item's source.
+Files, such as PDFs, shared with collaboration participants create corresponding file items in the participating organizations.
+Any changes you make to these files as a guest participant are overwritten when the content is synced from the item's source.
 The same is true of metadata associated with an item.

-Mobile map packages (.mmpk) can be shared with collaboration participants as long as they are not owned by "esri_nav".
+Mobile map packages (.mmpk) can be shared with collaboration participants if they are not owned by esri_nav.